griff4692/ml_projects/README.md

 * Context: MCDS Capstone Project under advisor Eric Nyberg
 * Course Grade: A+
 * Project Name: `squad_tree_ranker`
-* My Contribution: main contributor (team of 3).
-Other two worked primarily on different model.
+* My Contribution: Worked solo on this model (team of 3).
+Other two worked on different model.
 * Description: I developed a novel tree-based algorithm to predict answer spans by ranking syntactic constituents.
 I had hypothesized that ranking syntactic units, as opposed to predicting span indices with a pointer network, would ensure answer coherence, encourage phrase-level attention, and create a soft learning objective aligned with the F1 evaluation metric.
 I used a Tree-LSTM to recursively encode syntax tree nodes.
 Then, a co-attention layer fused question and passage before a bi-LSTM pre-order tree traversal modelled dependencies.
 The model scored each syntactic unit and maximized the expected F1 score during training.
 I added added an ensembled answer verifier to handle unanswerable questions.
 The single-model system now achieves an official F1 evaluation score of 62.3 on the competitive Stanford Question Answering Dataset 2.0 (SQUAD).
 * Notes: As of December 2018, the model ranks 24th best on the competitive [leaderboard](https://rajpurkar.github.io/SQuAD-explorer/).